jstafford/grunt-jshint-solid/README.md

 # grunt-jshint-solid

-> Analyzes your .jshintrc settings file to see how strict they are [jshint-solid](https://github.com/bahmutov/jshint-solid)
+> Analyzes your .jshintrc settings file to see how strict they are using [jshint-solid](https://github.com/bahmutov/jshint-solid)

 [![NPM][grunt-jshint-solid-icon]][grunt-jshint-solid-url]